How to Change Folder Layout View in Windows 11 File Explorer

 2. Open the folder you want to change.

-3. Click the Details or Large icons button on the bottom right corner of the window.
+3. Look for the Details or Large icons button in the bottom right corner of the window and click it.

 Change Folder Layout View from File Explorer Command Bar